 More than sophisticated safety features affect the injuries vehicle occupants can suffer after a crash.
-For example, insurance industry experts say the higher profile and design of SUVs makes them (generally speaking) safer than cars in accidents.
+For example, insurance industry experts say the higher profile and design of SUVs make them (generally speaking) safer than cars in accidents.
 That means a lower likelihood of injury in many SUVs, and thus of as many claims for high medical bills from SUV occupants, making them among some of the cars that are cheaper to insure.

 Other implications of vehicle design

 Several other aspects of a vehicle can affect its insurance costs.
 One of those is how much damage your car will do to the other guy if you get into a collision.
-Here, SUVs, and especially fuller-sized models, may lose some of their cost advantage from better protecting their occupants.
+Here, SUVs (and especially fuller-sized models) may lose some of their cost advantages from better protecting their occupants.

-These vehicles are bigger, heavier, and taller than sedans, which means they can inflict more damage.
-When SUVs first became popular, their weight combined with design — a higher center of gravity that contributed to a propensity for rollovers — also made them more expensive to insure.
+These vehicles are bigger, heavier and taller than sedans, which means they can inflict more damage.
+When SUVs first became popular, their weight, combined with their design — a higher center of gravity that contributed to a propensity for rollovers — also made them more expensive to insure.